bhojpur/animal/README.md

-# animal
+# Bhojpur Animal - Diagnosis Engine

-The Bhojpur Animal is a software-as-a-service product used as a Diagnosis Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Animal` is an artificial intelligence enabled diagnosis engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/animal/) ecosystem for delivery of distributed `applications` or `services`.